AhmedIrtija/Game-Website/README.md

-# Click on this link to check out the webiste and play games
+# Click on this link to check out the website and play games

 ## [Ahmed's Website](https://ahmedirtija.github.io/Game-Website/)